Tools exposed by the OpenHEXA MCP server

 List workspaces accessible to the current user.
 Optionally filter by name using the query parameter.
 This is typically the first tool to call to discover available workspaces before accessing pipelines, datasets, or files.

 Get details of a specific workspace by its slug.
-Returns workspace metadata and permissions.
+Returns workspace metadata, countries, dockerImage, and permissions (update, manageMembers).
 Use list_workspaces first if you don't know the slug.